emmajanedrews/base-template/_posts/2017-09-25-our-streamlined-approach-to-the-real-estate-process.md

 {% include youtube.html %}

-Recently I was able to sit on a meeting with Greg Schwartz, the Chief Business Officer for Zillow.
+Recently I was able to sit in on a meeting with Greg Schwartz, the Chief Business Officer for Zillow.

-With all of his experience, connections and knowledge, Schwartz’s input very much aligned with how my team and I want to run the real estate process for you.
+With all of his experience, connections, and knowledge, Schwartz’s input very much aligned with how my team and I want to run the real estate process for you.

 **The age of the discount business model has peaked.** When it comes to customer satisfaction, Realtors are toward the bottom of the list.
 Discounting has not equated to satisfaction or substantial market shares.

 {% include pullquote.html %}

 For example, consider Amazon.
-Right now, 60% of U.S. households have an Amazon Prime account while 70% have cable tv.
+Right now, 60% of U.S. households have an Amazon Prime account while 70% have cable TV.
 Amazon hasn’t reinvented the wheel.
 They run your card like any other business, and don’t offer particularly low prices.

 However, Amazon has made a business that is streamlined.
 Their business is predictable and consistent, which is what we really want.
 This is exactly the kind of process we want to bring to you.